The Upcoming 50th GST Council: This is What to Look Out For

 The Different Paths Ahead

-This practice has brought trouble to several gaming businesses, including Gameskraft Technologies, who received a show cause notice for alleged GST evasion of more than 21,000 crores (2.52 billion), an amount comparable to the estimated annual size of the country’s entire online gaming market.
+This practice has brought trouble to several gaming businesses.
+Including Gameskraft Technologies.
+Who received a show cause notice for alleged GST evasion of more than 21,000 crores (2.52 billion).
+An amount comparable to the estimated annual size of the country’s entire online gaming market.

 The High Court of Karnataka quashed the GST enforcement case observing that skill gaming prize pools are actionable claims not subject to GST levy.

-The industry expressed hopes that the court’s decision will act as a precedent helping the GST Council to make the right decision, as 28% GST over full entry fee values will raise the tax burden to online gaming companies by 1,100%, breaking their existing business model.
+As 28% GST over full entry fee values will raise the tax burden to online gaming companies by 1,100%.
+Breaking their existing business model.

 “A clarification in the tax law will be enough.
 Definition is important for taxability.
 A distinction will have to be made for online gaming, games of chance and games of skill.
 It’s a very nuanced distinction.
-We need to lay down definitions properly for online gaming,” the anonymous source said and added, “It’s up to the GST Council.
+We need to lay down definitions properly for online gaming.”
+The anonymous source said and added, “It’s up to the GST Council.
 The stalemate has to break.”

 3 Types of Games will be Banned, MoS for IT Says

-“For the first time we have prepared a framework regarding online gaming, in that we will not allow 3 types of games in the country.
+“For the first time we have prepared a framework regarding online gaming.
+In that we will not allow 3 types of games in the country.
 Games that involve betting or can be harmful to the user and that involve a factor of addiction will be banned in the country,” he said.